yesoer/p2p-sim/README.md

 Topics to look into (whether we want them) :
 - Port numbering model ?
 LOCAL model ?
 - Automated proof generation (probably requires restriction to certain instructions etc.)
-- Support of an actual editor e.g. a neovim widget would be awesome

 Minimizing what users have to do and optimising how they do it, is a continuous effort.